MicrosoftDocs/query-docs/query-languages/dax/dax-function-reference.md

 ## Sample data

-Most reference articles contain examples showing formulas and results created in an Excel workbook with a Power Pivot for Excel data model connected to an AdventureWorksDW sample database as a datasource.
-This sample workbook is no longer available.
-However, the AdventureWorksDW sample database can be downloaded [here](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks).
+Most reference articles contain examples showing formulas and results created in an Excel workbook with a Power Pivot for Excel data model.
+The data model is connected to an AdventureWorksDW sample database as a datasource.
+The sample workbook is no longer available.

+You can [download the AdventureWorksDW sample database](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks), or you can create a free [Azure SQL data warehouse](https://docs.microsoft.com/en-us/azure/sql-data-warehouse/create-data-warehouse-portal) with the AdventureWorksDW sample database to use as a datasource for Power BI Desktop, Excel, and Analysis Services tabular models.
+This DAX reference is not intended to provide guidance on connecting to sample data or creating data models.

 ## In this section